janihar/PHP-website/README.md

 - Sessions.
 I saved user as a session for sign out.
 Plus you cannot inspect websites futher than sign in screen if you dont have session created which in this case means verified sign in.
 I Coul've used also some cookies but didnt feel as comfortable with them.

+Things to add/develop :

+- Preventing SQL injection attacks as well as XSS (Cross site scripting).
+Very important part of web development.

+- Better user experience

+- More visual work in frontend side :)